voncloft/Voncloft-OS/README.md

 ## (You are on your own if you choose to use my repository)

 _As of 12-18-2022_
+**TODO**
+- fix qt5 sub single projects (multimedia, speech, etc) to use: https://download.qt.io/official_releases/qt
+- add new qt5s compare with updates for today in commit

 **Update:**
 - fixed update utility